bufbuild-ru/docs/docs/bufstream/deployment/azure/deploy-postgres/index.md

-# Deploy Bufstream to Azure
+# Deploy Bufstream to Azure with Azure Database for PostgreSQL

-This page walks you through installing Bufstream into your Azure deployment by setting your Helm values and installing the provided Helm chart.
+This page walks you through installing Bufstream into your Azure deployment, using PostgreSQL for metadata storage.
 See the [Azure configuration](../configure/) page for defaults and recommendations about resources, replicas, storage, and scaling.Data from your Bufstream cluster never leaves your network or reports back to Buf.

 ## Prerequisites